k1nd0ne/VolWeb/README.md

 The ngnix logs can be found in the **/ngnix/log** folder.

-By default the admin account created will have the following credentials :
+By default the admin account created will have the following credentials:

 ```
 admin:password
 ```

 Navigate to https://[VOLWEB HOSTED IP]/admin and create an analyst account in the "User" section.
 Don't forget to had the first name and the last name of the analyst.
 Change the admin password.
 Disconnect from the admin panel and navigate to https://[VOLWEB HOSTED IP]/

 ## Reset